Helliaca/Custom-UnCool-Compiler/README.md

 # Custom-UnCool-Compiler

-## tnames / Tokennames
+## Tnames / Tokennames

-The tnames.java file contains an Enum that holds all information about a token, except its attribute.
+The Tnames.java file contains an Enum that holds all information about a token, except its attribute.
-Each tnames object contains:
+Each Tnames object contains:
 - A string that maps the object to a certain lexeme.
 - A string that indicates the type of the object (Symbol, Operator, Keyword, Type, etc.)
 - A string that indicates the the full name of the object (Add, Less, Equal, Assign, While, etc.)